 - prevent plagiarism involving copying written words, illustrative material or ideas.
 All work of the toxicologist, written or otherwise, is expected to be original unless the source is fully acknowledged.

 2. Responsibility for the present and future well-being of humans, animals and the environment

-- feels partly responsible for the ultimate consequences of his/her advice, as far as these can be foreseen with regard to society and the environment.
+- feels partly responsible for the ultimate consequences of his/her advice, as far as these can be foreseen with regard to society and the environment;

-2.3 feels responsible for the responsible use of animals in which the toxicologist is committed to avoiding unnecessary use and aims to apply methods to reduce, replace and refine the use of laboratory animals.
+- feels responsible for justifiable use of animals in which the toxicologist is committed to avoid unnecessary use and aims to apply methods to reduce, replace and refine the use of laboratory animals.

 3. Responsibility for good communication with society

-2.3 timely and fair to provide information about the potential impact on society in the development of new products and the assessment of risks to man and the environment of existing substances;
+- provide timely and fair information about the potential impact on society in the development of new products and the assessment of risks to man and the environment of existing substances;

-3.3, with a sense of the social consequences of just one opinion from a toxicological point of the rule on the basis of professional knowledge, zowelbij performance for the publicity media and individuals;
+- with a sense of the social consequences, make a statement on a toxicological point only based on professional knowledge, both at the action for the publicity media and individuals;

 4. Responsible handling of a moral dilemma